 Experiencing meaningfulness starts with acknowledging our own and our tasks inevitable consequence, especially the ones we’ve come to label as routine and mundane.

-Even if you “don’t like” what you’re doing right now, if you can learn the skill to discern the meaning where you are, doing whatever you’re doing, you’ll be able to do it wherever you want to go.
+Even if you “don’t like” what you’re doing right now, if you know how to find meaning where you are, doing whatever you’re doing, you’ll know how to find meaning wherever you want to go.